Vinícius Júnior: 2019–2026: Senior and World Cup debuts

 On 26 March 2024, Vinícius served as captain of the national team for the first time in a friendly match against Spain at the Santiago Bernabéu, his club's home ground.
 At the 2024 Copa América, Vinícius scored his first two goals in the tournament in Brazil's second group match, a 4–1 win against Paraguay, also picking up a yellow card; he picked up another booking in his nation's final group match, a 1–1 draw against Colombia, which ruled him out of the quarter-finals.
 In his absence, Brazil were eliminated following a 4–2 penalty shoot-out defeat after a goalless draw against Uruguay.

+In May 2026, Vinícius was selected for Brazil's squad for the 2026 FIFA World Cup.
+He secured his 50th cap and celebrated this achievement with his 10th international goal, in Brazil's opening game of the 2026 FIFA World Cup against Morocco.
+After the game, he was named player of the match.
+In Brazil's second group match on 19 June, he assisted Matheus Cunha's second goal and later scored his team's third in a 3–0 victory over Haiti.
+On 24 June, he netted a brace and was named Man of the Match in a 3–0 victory over Scotland, becoming the fifth Brazilian player to score in all three group-stage matches of a FIFA World Cup, after Jairzinho, Romário, Ronaldo, and Rivaldo.